Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 When creaming room temperature butter with sugar, the sugar crystals dig out air pockets in the butter which is what you need for tender, fluffy baked goods.

-But if your butter is too cold, the crystals can’t effectively create these necessary air bubbles in the hard butter.
+If your butter is too cold, the crystals can’t effectively create these necessary air bubbles in the hard butter.
 Your cakes and cooks will come out flat and without the texture you’re looking for.

-And if the butter is too hot, it will melt and the bubbles will disappear.
+If the butter is too hot, it will melt and the bubbles will disappear.

 MAKING FROSTING